wasawi/devart-template/project_posts/2014-02-01-My-First-Post.md

 ### What are future applications of Dreamsprawler?

-We are investigating as well on the usage of the brain wave (EEG) activity technology and how the data can be incorporated with Dreamsprawler.
+We are investigating as well on the usage of the brain wave (EEG) activity (or other biometrics) technology and how the data can be incorporated with Dreamsprawler.
 In principle, it should be possible to decode the visual content of mental processes like dreams and imagination.
 However, we still have to wait for the technology to be able to accurately capture good measurements of brain activity in comfort of our homes.
 At the moment, there is no complete computational model of the brain that processes a dreaming visual perception directly.
 But this is interesting because we believe our visualisation initiative will help people realise what dreams are really be made of.

 ![Biometrics](../project_images/Biometrics_Dreamscrawler.png?raw=true "Biometrics")